gojimmypi/osp/realm/README.md

 ## Visual Studio

+The main Ream-Core solution file is located in `VS2022\RealmCore.sln`.

+There's also a stand-along wolfSSH solution that contains only the wolfSSL project in `VS2022\wolfssl-VS2022-cmake.sln`

 The platform and machine independent settings such as `$(CurrentVsInstallRoot)` will likely be reset to fully-qualified paths at build time.

 See the `vs_clean.sh` to reset variables such as Visual Studio Edition paths to `$(CurrentVsInstallRoot)`.